khos2ow/cloudstack-systemvm-builder/README.md

 - `refs/merge-requests/<NUMBER>/head` to build specified GitLab Merge Request
 - `refs/tags/<NAME>` to build specified Tag

-After the build has finished the *various formats* packages are available in */tmp/cloudstack/tools/appliance/dist* on the host system.
+After the build has finished the *various formats* templates are available in */tmp/cloudstack/tools/appliance/dist* on the host system.

 ## Building tips